LineChan/Corewar/README.md

 introduced [Corewar](http://en.wikipedia.org/wiki/Core_War) in a series of Scientific American articles starting in 1984.

-In this game, computer programs (called "Warriors") compete in a virtual arena for digital supremacy.
-Warriors are written in a simple Assembly dialect inspired from "Redcode".
+In this game, computer programs (called *Warriors*) compete in a virtual arena for digital supremacy.
+Warriors are written in a simple Assembly dialect inspired from *Redcode*.
-The arena is an enclosed system, once the Warriors are loaded into memory at a random location, each one execute one instruction in turn.
-The goal is to cause the processes of opposing programs to terminate so the winner is the last one to have a surviving process.
+The arena is an enclosed system, once Warriors are loaded into memory at a random location, each one execute one instruction in turn.
+The goal is to cause the processes of opposing programs to terminate.
+The winner is the last one to have a surviving process.

 ## Virtual Machine

-It is the *arena* where Warrior engage in combat.
-Obviously, the virtual machine, also know as Memory Array Redcode Simulator (*MARS*), is able to run severel processes simultaneously.
+It is the *arena* where Warriors engage in combat.
+Obviously, the virtual machine, also know as Memory Array Redcode Simulator (*MARS*), is able to run several processes simultaneously.

 ----> (work in progress) It has a process queue for each program.
 They all start with one process, and new processes may be added to the queue with specific instructions.